15th Annual C-STEM Conference

 2A.
 Hands-on: Engaging Students in Learning Math with Coding and Robotics (Bring-Your-Own-Computer)

 2C.
-Best Practices (MS/HS): Integrating C-STEM K-12 Math with Robotics/CS Curriculum into Middle/High Schools (for Administrators and Teachers with no C-STEM Experience)
+Teacher-to-Teacher Sharing (MS/HS): Best Practices, Strategies, Lessons, and Projects in Integrating C-STEM K-12 Math with Robotics/CS in Middle/High Schools (for Teachers and Administrators with no C-STEM Experience)

 2D.
-Competition & Programs: Expanded Learning - Afterschool and Summer Robotics and Robotics-Math Programs, Girls in Robotics Leadership (GIRL)/GIRL+ Camps
+Competition & Programs: Expanded Learning - Afterschool and Summer Math/Robotics Camps & Student Clubs

 2E.
-Leadership & PD: Successful C-STEM Implementation - TOSAs, Principals and Directors - Pillars of Student and Teacher Success
+Leadership & PD: Successful C-STEM Implementation - TOSAs, Principals, Coordinators, and Directors - Pillars of Student and Teacher Success

 Breakout Session 3